b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 > Things that are self-evident or things have been proven are just assumed.
 If you go to an advanced physics class, They don't testify to the truthfulness of the test physics you learned in the first year.
 It's it's not only just generally accepted, it is demonstrated over and over again in the advanced material.
 When you work on computers, the guys don't say "and before I start, I want you to, I want you to know that I know this computer runs on binary".
 It's just understood, right?
 >
-> So when people are insisting things that otherwise would go without saying, pay attention, when somebody keeps telling you that they're honest, pay attention to it.
+> So when people are insisting things that otherwise would go without saying, pay attention.
+When somebody keeps telling you that they're honest, pay attention to it.
 When whatever they're repeating to you that normally goes without saying, pay attention to why they feel the need to say that.
 >
 > It was a realization for me that the only proof you need for "the church is not true" is that they keep fucking saying it all the time.
 Because if it was actually true, no one would say it!
 >
 > People don't say things like "I know the garbage man comes on Wednesdays."
 They just don't do that.
-That's not how the human mind works. ...
-They just keep saying that over and over again, because it was true there would be no need to say it.
+That's not how the human mind works. ... ==They just keep saying that over and over again, because it was true there would be no need to say it.==

 — Insight shared from John Larsen's *Mormon Expression* [podcast episode on epistemology](https://mormonexpression.com/2013/11/29/episode-234-epistemology)